A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Methods

 \subsection{Alternating Backpropagation}

-Similar to the backpropagation of the ANN, Alternating Backpropagation also use the chain rule to calculate the gradient of each layer of the X-Net.
-It's just that Alternating Backpropagation alternately update the activation function and parameters of the neural network during backpropagation.
-In the process of Alternating Backpropagation, we treat the output of each neurons as a optimizabale variable $\mathcal{E}$, $\mathcal{E} = f(\mathcal{E}_{left}, \mathcal{E}_{right})$, where $\mathcal{E}$ is the output of the current node, $\mathcal{E}_{left}$ is the output of the left node of the current node, $\mathcal{E}_{right}$ is the output of the right node of the current node, $f$ is The numerical computation corresponding to the node activate function.
-First, take the partial derivative of $\mathcal{E}$ with respect to the loss function, and then calculate the partial derivative of the $\mathcal{E}_{left}$ and $\mathcal{E}_{right}$ with respect to the loss function by the chain rule\cite{cr}.
-Finally, update them with the stochastic gradient descent(SGD)\cite{sgd1,sgd2} (It can also be other numerical optimization algorithms, such as BFGS and so on).
-Similar to a conventional ANN, we utilize SGD to update the network's constants,$w_{new} = w - \alpha * \frac{\partial Loss}{\partial w}$, Where $w_{new}$ is the updated constant, $w$ is the constant without updating, $\alpha$ is the learning rate,$\frac{\partial Loss}{\partial w}$ is the partial derivative of the loss function to $w$.
-For example, for the neural network architecture shown in Fig. \ref{3c}, Through the Alternating Backpropagation, we obtain the gradient of each node's output $\mathcal{E}_n$ and its corresponding two constants $w_n, b_n$.
-Then, we optimize activate function and parameters in alternation.
-The specific formula is deduced as follows:\\
+While traditional backpropagation optimizes a network's parameters, X-Net requires updating the parameters and activation functions.
+Therefore, we designed the alternating backpropagation algorithm to update X-Net's parameters and activation functions alternately.
+In the process of alternating backpropagation, each neuron is viewed as a variable $E_i=f_i(E_{\rm left}^i, E_{\rm right}^i)$ requiring optimization, where $E_i$ is the output of the $i^{\rm th}$ node, $E_{\rm left}^i$ and $E_{\rm right}^i$ are the left and right inputs of the node $i$, respectively. $f_i$ is the numerical computation corresponding to the node activation function.
+We calculate the derivative of $E_{\rm left}^i$ and $E_{\rm right}^i$ by the chain rule \textsuperscript{\cite{cr}} and update them with the stochastic gradient descent (SGD) \textsuperscript{\cite{sgd1,sgd2}}, or other numerical optimization algorithms such as BFGS, L-BFGS.
+After the gradients have been updated, the activation functions are selected on the basis of $E^i_{\rm new}$ (details of selection and substitution are described in section \ref{select_activation_function} and \ref{substitute_of_activate_function}, respectively), then the constants in the network are updated by SGD.
+Through the alternating backpropagation, we obtain the gradients of each node's output $E_i$ and its corresponding constants $w_i$, $b_i$.